cornerfarmer/LightBulb/docs/examples/pong_reinforcement.md

 ## Introduction

 In contrast to the previous example, we now try to achieve the same result with reinforcement learning.
-RL is very similiar structured like evolution learning.
+RL is very similar structured like evolution learning.
 We also have an environment, but only one individual (=actor).
 Also we do not learn by random guesses, but try to repeat/learn actions which resulted in good rewards.
 Rewards are the only thing we get as an response from the environment.
 A good reward means the AI has done something good, a bad reward means the opposite.

 ## Environment